griga23/shoe-store/lab2.md

 FROM shoe_order_customer_product
 GROUP BY email;
 ```
-NOTE: You might need to change the loyalty level numbers according to amount of the data you have ingested.
+NOTE: You might need to change the loyalty level numbers according to the amount of the data you have already ingested.

-Prepare table for loyalty levels
+Prepare the table for loyalty levels:
 ```
 CREATE TABLE shoe_loyalty_levels(
   email STRING,